theevann/streamlit-audiorecorder/README.md

 Audio recorder component for streamlit.
 It creates a button: one click to start recording, one click to stop recording.
-The return value is a numpy array.
+The component's return value is a [pydub](https://github.com/jiaaro/pydub/) [AudioSegment](https://github.com/jiaaro/pydub/blob/master/API.markdown#audiosegment).
-After conversion to bytes using `.tobytes()`, it can be passed to `st.audio` or written to disk as an audio file.
+To play the audio in the frontend, use `st.audio(audio.export().read())`.
+All pydub AudioSegment methods are available, so you can save the audio to a file with `audio.export("audio.wav", format="wav")` for example.

 ### Install it with pip:
 ```bash
 pip install streamlit-audiorecorder
 ```
+Note: This package uses pydub which uses ffmpeg, so both should be installed for this audiorecorder to work properly.

 ### Use it:
 ```python